Shuyangzero/vim-setting/README.md

 # vim-setting

-This is my vim setting for python and VASP input files.
-A beautiful colorscheme could profoundly improve your working proficiency!
+This is my vim setting for python and VASP inputs syntax.
+A beautiful color scheme could profoundly improve your working proficiency!
 Enjoy it!

 ## Install
 ```bash